dualinventive/cordova-plugin-windows-webview/README.md

 ## Client configuration

+__Important!__

+The website you want to navigate to and use cordova with __must__ be included in the cordova white-list or manually in the ApplicationContentUriRules.
+Your website will not be able to communicate with the native cordova otherwise.

+You will receive a warning like this if it is not included in the white-list/ApplicationContentUriRules:

+	Unable to receive a ScriptNotify event from: 'https://mywebsite.com'.
+The website attempted to send a ScriptNotify event to the app from a WebView URI that is not included in the ApplicationContentUriRules ...

 If you want the webview to immediately navigate to your website add the following to the config.xml of your project:

     <windows-webview>